 TestDaf (test for German as a foreign language): Information in other languages

 The website "TestDaf" offers information on the language certificate "DaF" (German as a foreign language).
 The site as such is available in German only, but a short overview of the test and different levels is available in English and other languages.
 As of October 2020, a digital version of the language test was offered – to be taken online, before entering Germany.

 Germany's COVID-19 expert, Christian Drosten: For many, I am the evil guy crippling the economy

 Christian Drosten, who directs the Institute of Virology at the Charité Hospital in Berlin, was one of those who identified the Sars virus in 2003.
 As the head of the German public health institute’s reference lab on coronaviruses, he has become the government’s go-to expert on the related virus causing the current pandemic.
 Drosten is generally popular owing to a radio podcast where he [...]

 The Federal Academic Exchange Service (DAAD) has compiled a website to inform about the coronavirus pandemic and university consequences.
-Whilst universities and libraries in Germany will remain closed in the summer semester 2020 and international scholarships are suspended, many students in Germany are looking for sources of income.
-Therefore, the site also offers links to job opportunities and support [...]
+Whilst universities and libraries in Germany wwere closed in the summer semester 2020 and international scholarships were suspended, many students in Germany were looking for sources of income.
+Therefore, the site also offers links to job opportunities and support for [...]

 Germany alumni talk about their experiences with the coronavirus pandemic and changes in their lives.

 Das Alumniportal Deutschland hat ehemalige Stipendiatinnen und Stipendiaten gebeten, ihre Erfahrungen und ihren Umgang mit der Corona-Epidemie zu schildern.
 Wie haben sich ihr Leben und ihre Arbeitswelt verändert?

 Compendium of cultural policies and trends: extensive report on Germany and covid-19